earthly/website/blog/_posts/2021-09-30-awk-examples.md

 ## Field Separators

 By default, Awk assumes that the fields in a record are space delimited.
-We can change the field separator to use tabs using the `awk -F` option:
+I can change the field separator to use tabs using the `awk -F` option:

 ``` bash
 $ awk -F '\t' '{ print $6 }' bookreviews.tsv | head